Learn About Bulk Mailing and Tracking → USPS still trying to end Bound Printed Matter

 USPS and the PRC engaged in mediation toward finding a settlement.
 But they gave up, and the court has now set a schedule for written arguments to be submitted.

-USPS must submit its arguments by May 11, 2026.
-Final briefs are due July 29.
+USPS must submit its arguments by July 10, 2026 (extended from May 11).
+Final briefs are now due September 29.

 The USPS proposal to eliminate the Bound Printed Matter rates would particularly slam sellers of paperback books who could face much higher postage rates.
 It will also mean higher postage rates for hardback book sellers, catalog mailers and others using BPM rates.
 Here is the original proposal by USPS.